-It’s the accountability of individuals to raise potential objections to proposals, decisions, existing agreements or actions.
+It’s the accountability of individuals to raise potential objections to proposals, decisions, existing agreements or activities.

-Those accountable for the action or (proposed) agreement in question, are responsible for considering arguments and addressing objections that are raised, when doing so will help to meet the organization’s objectives.
+Those accountable for the activity or (proposed) agreement in question, are responsible for considering arguments and addressing objections that are raised, when doing so will help to meet the organization’s objectives.